johnrscott/riscv_proc/mini-cpu/README.md

 - **sd**: store from a register into data memory
 - **beq**: compare two registers, and branch to a target address if equal

+See the following design documents:
-See the [specification](1_specification.md) for a detailed prescription of what the implementation does.
+1. [Specification](1_specification.md) contains a detailed prescription of what the implementation does.
+2. [Design](2_design.md) describes the elements of the top-level module (following PH2018:Fig4.17)